KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 > *From the Book of Unveiled Pattern*, Verse 5
 > *Zenetist Archive, Volume V*

-The soul’s fear of annihilation
+The soul's fear of annihilation
 arises from a **misunderstanding of integration**.

 - **Integration does not dissolve identity** — it **amplifies** it through coherence